ahsanzaman2489/homelike-test-react-redux-/Readme.md

 ```
 $ npm install webpack webpack-dev-server -g
 ```
-5) To run project in webpack-dev-server
+5) To run project for developmnet using webpack-dev-server and to view project http://localhost:3000/
 ## Running

 ```
 $ npm start
 ```

-6) to build project run
+6) to build project , which generate static folder in root directory of your project you can view or deploy it anywhere
 ## Build

 ```